Hartmut Hopp: Hopp in Germany

-One of the victims of these practices, Gudrun Müller, said in 2014 about Hopp's role in Colonia: "Yes, he's like us: a victim.
-He never was, not from childhood.
+One of the victims of these practices, Gudrun Müller, said in 2014 about Hopp's role in Colonia: "Yes, he [claims he] is like us: a victim.
+He never was, not even when he was young.
 He was never a victim."

 On July 4, 2017, ARD reported again in the TV magazine Fakt about Colonia Dignidad and Hopp, who continues to live in Krefeld.

 On November 21, 2017, Fakt accused Hartmut Hopp of wrongly receiving social assistance from the Krefeld social welfare office because he owned a valuable piece of land of over 10,000 square meters in Chile.
 The questioned Hopp was not ready to comment.

 At the end of September 2018, the 3rd Criminal Senate of the Düsseldorf Higher Regional Court decided, as the last instance, with a view to the 2017 decision of the Krefeld Regional Court that the Chilean judgment against Hopp was not enforceable in Germany.
 It is not sufficient to establish criminal liability under German law.
 The Chilean judgment included aiding and abetting rape of minors in four cases.
 Hopp had therefore been sentenced to a little over five years in prison.

 In May 2019 it became known that the Krefeld public prosecutor had closed the investigation against Hopp.
 She said that numerous witnesses (some in Chile) had been heard and that all promising investigative approaches had been exhausted.
 Those affected stated that their confidence in the German judiciary had been shaken.

 Petra Schlagenhauf, a lawyer for the victims, criticized that many of the witnesses she had named had never been heard.
 In January 2021, she therefore filed an application for enforcement proceedings with the Düsseldorf Higher Regional Court.
 The European Center for Constitutional and Human Rights (ECCHR) filed supervisory complaints with the North Rhine-Westphalian Ministry of Justice in February 2021 to clear the way for further investigations.